symlex/symlex-core/README.md

 [![Build Status](https://travis-ci.org/lastzero/symlex-core.png?branch=master)](https://travis-ci.org/lastzero/symlex-core)

-https://github.com/lastzero/symlex contains more documentation and a complete application based on symlex-core.
+Note: This repository only contains the Symlex kernel and routers as reusable components.
+For more information and a complete application based on symlex-core please go to https://github.com/lastzero/symlex

-**The goal of this project is to simplify Silex development by providing a working system that favors convention over configuration.**

 Bootstrapping
 -------------
-A light-weight kernel (`Symlex\Bootstrap\App`) bootstraps the application.
+The light-weight Symlex kernel (`Symlex\Bootstrap\App`) bootstraps Silex and Symfony Console applications.
 It's just about 150 lines of code, initializes the Symfony dependency injection container and then starts the app by calling `run()`:

 ```
 <?php